mathewgomas-alfred/mathewgomas.io/user_manual/tag_management.rst

 Changing a Tag's Name
 ---------------------

 Select the existing tag that you want to have changed from the drop-down.
-Press the "+" icon next to the tag.
+Press the :guilabel:`+` icon next to the tag.
 You will get an option to rename it.
 Press :kbd:`Enter` to confirm.
 All the existing brushes will remain in the newly named tag.

 Deleting a Tag
 --------------
 Select the existing tag that you want to have removed from the drop-down.
-Press the "+" icon next to the tag.
+Press the :guilabel:`+` icon next to the tag.
 You will get an option to remove it.

 .. note::
     The default brushes that come with Krita cannot have their default tags removed.